Music Rights for Film – Short Guide to Independent film makers

-In film making, variety of elements are needed, the screenplay, actors/actresses, crew and most importantly the music.
-Big film makers; those with lots of budget can afford to pay high licensing fees to use popular music/songs.
-These production companies can have its own dedicated licensing departments to arrange agreements with music publishers.
+In film making, variety of elements are needed, the screenplay, actors/actresses, crew and the most important- the music.
+Big film makers with lots of budget can afford to pay high licensing fees to use popular music/songs.
+These production companies can have their own dedicated licensing departments to arrange agreements with music publishers.

 It can be a different scenario for independent film makers or small movie production companies.
 It is because they do not have its own lawyers or experts in music licensing working for them all the time.
 It is essential for them to know the music rights for film.
-Knowing these rights can be helpful for them to legally use the song or music to be used on their film project.
+Knowing these rights can be helpful for them to get permission to use copyrighted music on their film project.

-If you are an independent movie/film producer that wants to use copyrighted music in your project; then make sure you know the rights that you need to be cleared before you can start working in your project.
+If you are an independent movie/film producer that wants to legally music in your project; then make sure you know the rights that you need to be cleared before you can start working in your project.

 What are the important music rights for film?